maquinde/Landing-Page/README.md

 ## What I Did

-I created a dynamic navigation bar with list items that scroll smoothly to their corisponding sections when clicked.
+I created a dynamic navigation bar with list items that scroll smoothly to their corresponding sections when clicked.
 After clicking the list item, the section that is in view will be highlighted in the navigation.

 ## Authors